 A representative sample of 520 influencers working with high-street and luxury fashion brands on Instagram were used for this study covering data collected between 11 June – 11 July.
 Our experts have analyzed sponsored influencer posts on Instagram featuring 38 fashion brands spanning high-street retailers, DTC brands and designer labels to give insights into the state of influencer marketing in the fashion industry.

-The eCommerce fashion industry will generate over $74 billion in sales of apparel in 2020 and continues to be a growing channel for the industry, with eCommerce sales vs offline sales predicted to rise from 21% of overall sales to 24% by 2023, taking into account the worldwide impact of the COVID-19 pandemic.
+The eCommerce fashion industry will generate over $1.1 billion in sales of apparel by 2025 and continues to be a growing channel for the industry, with eCommerce sales vs offline sales predicted to rise from 21% of overall sales to 24% by 2023, taking into account the worldwide impact of the COVID-19 pandemic.
 The number of eCommerce users within the sector is expected to grow by more than 1 billion by 2024.

-What is more, the eCommerce fashion industry is not only reserved for fast fashion retail but is seeing more and more luxury brands embrace the channel.
+What is more, the eCommerce fashion industry is not only reserved for fast-fashion retail but is seeing more and more luxury brands embrace the channel.
 It’s forecast that by 2025, 20% of all personal luxury purchases will take place online.
-With brands such as Net-a-porter and Farfetch demonstrating how luxury fashion is taking the online marketplace by storm.
+Brands such as Net-a-porter and Farfetch demonstrate how luxury fashion is taking the online marketplace by storm.

 Average number of followers